Feyerabend/bb/workbook/README.md

 The purpose of these folders containing project suggestions is to facilitate a deep and engaging exploration of computing, programming and some computer science concepts.
-By leveraging the guidance provided by large language models (LLMs), you can dive into a wide range of topics and build a personalized understanding of complex subjects.
+By leveraging the guidance provided by large language models (LLMs), you can dive into a wide range of topics and build a personalised understanding of complex subjects.
 When you encounter a concept or topic that isn't immediately clear, these resources encourage you to explore it more thoroughly, gradually enhancing both your knowledge and problem-solving abilities.
 This process empowers you to develop a foundational